onejeuu/sc-file/docs/source/usage.rst

   Apply an ``.mcal`` skeletal animation library to an ``.mcsb`` model.

   ``--raw``
-    Keep technical clips that are normally filtered from the export.
+    Keep technical and duplicate clips.

   .. code-block:: bash
     :caption: Example